|

 spoke briefly to the doorkeeper, handing him one of Faramir's

-gold coins.
 The man bowed and closed the door.

 "How do you know this magician?" asked Faramir.

-was a slave in this housea pretty woman from the north.
+there was a slave in this housea pretty woman from the north.

 the door.
-"It took me a month's persistence to get inside.
+"It took me a month's persistence to get inside,

-But it turned out it wasn't her."
+but it turned out that it wasn't her."

 "I am sorry," said Faramir.